Casio has managed to overcome their past by creating a line of truly impressive models while still keeping the cost down.

 On this model the keys more accurately channeled the feel of an acoustic piano because of the graduated weight design on the keys like an acoustic piano.

 It was a nice touch that we found really helped with our playing.
 Casio has put quite a bit of work and design into the keys on this model to give it a really authentic feel.
+Casio really knows how to make good weighted keyboards for their pianos.
 It not only feels like an acoustic piano but it plays and sounds like one as well.

 Casio has added the Tri-sensor dynamic reaction key activity to offer a more piano stable type reach and expression.